The 7 Best No Pull Dog Harnesses Australia: Tested & Evaluated

 Harnesses vs Collars

 So why not opt for the simple collar for your anti-pulling training?
-Well… you can but it’s not advisable for a couple of reasons.
+Well… you can but, as our expert team of veterinarians and fellow dog parents point out, it’s not advisable for a couple of reasons.

 Related: Dog Collar Vs Harness.

-The first is that as your dog is a puller, they are likely going to putting quite a lot of stress on their necks as they strain to pull ahead from you if you are only using a collar.
+The first is that as your dog is a puller, they are likely going to put a lot of stress on their necks as they strain to pull ahead from you.

-Now we are not recommending you forgo a collar altogether.
+Now, we are not recommending you forgo a collar altogether.
 Collars serve many other purposes than just as a walking tool.
-To avoid any issues when you aren’t walking, the collar must sized correctly for your dog.
+To avoid any issues when you aren’t walking, the collar must be sized correctly for your dog.

 If you want to ensure maximum safety while walking your dog, a no pull harness is the way to go.